Johnson University Florida: Athletics

-The athletic teams of the Johnson–Florida (JUFL) campus are called the Suns.
-The campus is a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division II level.
+The athletic teams of the Johnson–Florida (JUFL) campus were called the Suns.
+The campus was a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division II level.

-JUFL competes in five intercollegiate varsity sports: Men's sports include basketball and soccer; while women's sports include basketball, soccer and volleyball.
+JUFL competed in five intercollegiate varsity sports: Men's sports include basketball and soccer; while women's sports include basketball, soccer and volleyball.

-Accomplishments

 The men's baseball team earned second place in the 2012 NCCAA D-II National Championship and third place in the 2013 National Championship.

-The men's basketball team won the 2012 NCCAA D-II Southwest Regional Championship.
+The men's basketball team won the 2012 and 2020 NCCAA D-II South Regional Championship.